Putting organic waste to work

-We have designed a schedule that gives our faculty the time and flexibility to provide the richest possible educational experience.
-Students take three major courses each semester, spending more time in class with teachers, which allows for more meaningful discussion and hands-on projects.
+Our schedule gives faculty the time and flexibility to provide the richest possible educational experience.
+Students take three major courses each semester, spending more time in class with teachers and peers, which allows for more meaningful discussion and hands-on projects.
 Not only do students better understand course material, they also get a glimpse of what a college schedule will feel like.

-Some of NMH’s most exciting opportunities are nowhere near campus; they’re in Brazil, China, South Africa, India, Turkey, Uruguay, and New Zealand.
-Our philosophy is that if you study the language, history, or literature of another country, you’ll understand it much better if you actually go there.
+Some of NMH’s most exciting opportunities are nowhere near campus; they’re in Brazil, China, France, Morocco, Ghana, India, Uruguay, and New Zealand.
+Our philosophy is that if you study the language, history, literature, or culture of another country, you’ll understand it much better if you actually go there.
 Some of our international programs are incorporated into academic-year courses; others are stand-alone trips that take place during spring break and summer.
 Either way, these journeys are life-changing.

 Our goal of educating students’ heads, hearts, and hands means we expect them to do more than show up for class and do their homework.
 The work program gets students involved in the actual operation of the campus, and there are dozens of different jobs to do: office work, kitchen cleanup, farm chores, or managing a sports team, among others.
 At NMH, everyone pitches in.

-On our working farm, students can stroke the fuzzy nose of a horse, pick raspberries, or maybe milk a cow and make artisan cheese.
+On our working farm, students can stroke the fuzzy nose of a horse, pick raspberries, or maybe milk a cow and make ice cream.
 During "sugaring" season in March, there are gallons of sap to collect and plenty of fresh maple syrup to taste-test!